shibayan/Sharprompt/README.md

 - Automatic generation of data source using Enum value
 - Customize the color scheme
 - Unicode support (East asian width and Emoji)

+## Fork with new features / enhancement  (2.4.0)

-- Support to Cancelation Token
+- Support to Cancelation Token (enhancement)
+- Custom Prompter Messages (enhancement)

+- Prompt List with remove item (behavior macth all/one by listoption) (new/enhancement)
+- Prompt MultiSelect/List with Interative result (enhancement)
+- Prompt Confirm removed long answer (behavior change)
+- Prompt Anykey (new)

 ## Usage